axem-solutions/dem/docs/index.md

 - to use a completely different tool

 Containerization ensures the **safe coexistence** of the same tools with different version numbers.
-Adding a new tool is as simple as to change one, making the Development Environment **scalable**.
+Adding a new tool is as simple as to change one, making the Development Environment very **scalable**.

 ### :material-share: Reliable Development Environment sharing
 To **create software predictively and effectively**, it is crucial to have a **consistent** Development Environment **for every developer** in the organization.
-With dem, you can **easily share** the exact same environment with every coworker.
+With DEM, you can **easily share** the same environment with every coworker.

-### :rocket: Quick setup
+### :rocket: Quick and reproducible setup
-Before starting to work on a project, setting up the required tools can be a time consuming task.
+Before starting to work on a project, setting up the required tools can be a time-consuming task.
 Using DEM to **install a new Development Environment** is a **single command**.

+If some modifications must be added to an old project no one worked on for a while, installing the required toolset can be an exhausting task.
+With DEM the Development Environments can be stored in a Catalog and can be reinstalled whenever needed.